 Students at Risk of Not Passing the Placement

-For IPPEs and APPEs, students may receive an evaluation lower than the expected level of achievement for their year in the program at midpoint, with the understanding that with more time, effort, and practice, the deficiencies in the respective competencies may be achieved.
+For IPPEs and APPEs, students may receive a grade lower than the expected level of achievement for their year in the program at midpoint, with the understanding that with more time, effort, and practice, they will have an opportunity to demonstrate growth and consistent performance at the expected level.
 If the preceptor awards a grade lower than the minimum expected level of performance for the student’s year in the program at midpoint, the evaluation must include comments as to how the student has demonstrated the awarded level.

 Policies for Failure in EL Courses